benrau87/doubletap/templates/windows-template.md

 Accounts but no pass
 python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py <domain/ -no-pass -usersfile users.txt
+Note: this only works is pre-auth is disabled, these hashes will be in -m 18200 (Kerberos 5 AS-REP etype 23) in hashcat

 Accounts and pass
 impacket-GetUserSPNs -dc-ip <INSERTIPADDRESS> domain/username[:password] -request

-Take to hashcat or john
-hashcat -m 13100
+Note: these will be in hashcat -m 13100

 ```

 ### Port 110 - Pop3